Florida Labor Laws Guide

 There is no state regulation concerning the timing of the final paycheck in Florida.
 Therefore, the Department of Labor suggests that employers are not required to give former employees their final check immediately after the termination of their employment but on the next scheduled payroll day.

-Employees who haven't been paid on the next scheduled payday for the last pay period can contact the Department of Labor's Wage and Hour Division or the Florida Department of Economic Opportunity (DEO) for further information and assistance.
+Employees who have not been paid on the next scheduled payday for the last pay period can contact the Department of Labor's Wage and Hour Division or the Florida Department of Economic Opportunity (DEO) for further information and assistance.

 Health insurance continuation in Florida (COBRA)